Rikidozan/city-in-east-and-southeast-asia/assignments.md

 * 3 points if the posting keeps a good focus throughout.
 * 2 additional points will be given for postings that are of a high quality

 A decent posting, with no significant flaws, should, therefore, get a score of 18.
 Particularly strong postings may garner 20s. *Example:* A student writes 10 postings during the semester totalling 7,000 words.
-They select 8 of these, including 2 high quality post of 600 words (20), 5 posts that meet the requirements, (500 words x 2, 600 words x 2, 700 words x 1, each getting 18), and 1 post of 900 words that follows all the above but did not maintain a clear focus (18-3=15), then the overall blog mark would come to (20+20+18+18+18+18+18+15)/4 = 18.1
+They select 6 of these, including 2 high quality post of 600 words (20), 3 posts that meet the requirements, (500 words x 1, 700 words x 2, each getting 18), and 1 post of 900 words that follows all the above but did not maintain a clear focus (18-3=15), then the overall blog mark would come to (20+20+18+18+18+15)/6 = 18.2

 **How to Post Blog Entries:** You will be given details for your login information late in the first week.
 Then to login, go to:

 [http://spatialhistory.net/cities/post/](http://spatialhistory.net/cities/post/)

 - Use your login user name and password.
+This will be given to you by the end of Week 1.
 - From there, on the left hand sidey ou can choose "Add New" from the "Posts" menu.
 - There, give your posting a title
 - add a few tags on the right side without any caps, for example "japan, 20th century, domestic space, kitchens, advertising" that indicate things like place, time, people, topics that are relevant to your posting (all without caps).